Fortunebest/alx-system_engineering-devops/0x01-shell_permissions/README.md

-My readme for effective user name of who am i
+My readme to print all the groups and the current user